 As a multi-disciplinary practice, we have access to a range of corporate and commercial legal experts that many other specialist housing law firms cannot match.
 Whether it is procurement, state aid, tax saving structures and advice, IT projects and data protection/Freedom of Information Act requests or simply private sector corporate/commercial advice for your non-housing association subsidiaries, our housing lawyers can help you successfully navigate through the legal minefields.

 Our expert dispute resolution lawyers are always on hand to help resolve any commercial disputes that our housing clients may have.
 They are skilled in all forms of dispute resolution including mediation and arbitration as well as litigation through the courts and focus on protecting our clients’ reputational and commercial interests.
-We are also specialists in charity law, co-operative and community benefit society law, company law and social housing regulation.
+We are also specialists in charity law, co-operative and community benefit society law, company law and housing regulation.
 This level of technical expertise ensures that our advice takes account of all legal factors relevant to your organisation.

 Advising on a merger of two charitable housing associations by means of a transfer of engagements, including managing the due diligence process, drafting and negotiating the relevant documents and board and shareholding member resolutions, and liaising with the Financial Conduct Authority.

 Setting up a joint venture between a housing association and a local authority.
 Our clients wanted to work together to promote housing-led developments and generate additional income through residential landlord activities, thereby maximising capacity for each to deliver their strategic aims.

 Advising a housing association on its commercial arrangement with a local authority under which the association took on the management of the local authority’s private rented housing portfolio and simultaneously sub-contracted it on a short-term basis to another association.